yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 | 5    | Fused Multi-GPU         | 36.577   | 136,697.65               | 5.6    | 100.00%   |

 ## Analysis
-The lab results clearly demonstrate the benefits of multi- GPU parallelism and pipeline-aware optimization for logistic regression training (see Table 1 for results).
+The results demonstrate the benefits of multi-GPU parallelism and fused optimizations for logistic regression training.
 As the number of GPUs increases from 1 to 5, throughput improves signifi- cantly—from 96K samples/sec to over 136K—while GFLOPS rises from 4.0 to 5.6, showing better hardware utilization.